floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

     - alias_patterns:
         - ...
   data_stream_permissions:
+    # Permissions that apply to data streams and their backing indices.
+The data streams are identified by the data_stream_patterns below.
     - data_stream_patterns:
         - <data stream pattern the allowed actions should be applied to>
         - <data stream pattern the allowed actions should be applied to>